Private Beta Access

 It should give crypto-focused users a structured process without forcing them to treat digital assets like ordinary equities.

-Forge is the precious-metals branch of the ecosystem.
-It focuses on gold, silver, metals ETFs, major miners, and related hard-asset structure across the London and US session cycle.
+Forge is the hard-asset branch of the ecosystem.
+It focuses on gold, silver, uranium, lithium, major miners, and related strategic-material structure across the London and US session cycle.

 The goal is not to scan every commodity-adjacent symbol.
 The goal is to surface the cleaner metals names showing enough movement, liquidity, and directional structure to be worth attention.

-A forge is where metal is shaped with heat, pressure, and structure.
-That fits this branch well because precious-metals names can look steady on the surface while still requiring disciplined timing and structured trade management underneath.
+A forge is where material is shaped with heat, pressure, and structure.
+That fits this branch well because metals, uranium, and lithium names can look steady on the surface while still requiring disciplined timing and structured trade management underneath.

-The name also gives Forge its own identity inside the family without forcing metals into a crypto or equity metaphor that does not really fit.
+The name also gives Forge its own identity inside the family without forcing hard-asset markets into a crypto or equity metaphor that does not really fit.

 Precious metals behave differently from the broader equity universe.
 Gold and silver often respond to rates, the dollar, risk sentiment, macro headlines, and safe-haven flows in ways that do not line up cleanly with ordinary stock leadership.